yu3fms/arrc/README.md

   Time for which the repeater will be in idle state and will not TX after the Time Out Time value has been reached.

+- Beep sound on TX end <br>
+  Play 1480Hz tone for the duration of 150ms at the end of TX

 ## To Be Added

 - Reset itself before approx 50 days so that millis() do not overflow to ensure